 I entered a college after high school and there enrolled in programming courses.
 I started learning Java, Unixes, Python, CheeseTracker, XMLT, Perl, ShakeTracker and many more programs.
 They all came naturally and very easy to me.
 At the same time, the same pursuit filled me with a feeling of joy.
 The same feeling came from the fact that I was being able to do what I love and learn to be better at it.
 This allowed me to finish school in no time at all and find my first job as a junior programmer in a large gaming company.
 Here, I entered into the job with the full force of will and determination, making each and every day count as a new blessing to become a better programmer.
 I might have lived on coffee and snacks, but my skills were growing rapidly.

 One day, however, my colleague asked me if I would create a website for a charity that helps people with cancer.
 I accepted even though I did not have a lot of spare time and went to this charity for a detailed plan about the things they want.
 There, I met a woman who was the coordinator of the projects they were involved in.
-She explained to me how people with cancer need their treatment, but also need everyday advice like how to maintain a healthy diet, sleep patterns and other things to enforce their recovery.
+She explained to me how people with cancer need their treatment, but also need everyday advice like finding out that these workout routines are the best for dropping pounds, sleep patterns and other things to enforce their recovery.
 The woman was passionate, beautiful and smart; I was immediately in love.

 As I built the website, we became closer and closer, until after a late dinner, I asked if I could kiss her.
 I know that you should not ask those things, but being a programmer, I was kind of shy.
 She said yes and now, four years later, we have a small gorgeous baby daughter and her charity is doing better than ever before, thanks to a great website I continue to improve and expand.
 Thanks to my knowledge, many people, especially those suffering from breast cancer, found a way to get better.
 This means so much to me and I continue to be inspired by their courage.